-Approximately 81% of the Company's revenue in the year ended December 31, 2019 was denominated in U.S. dollars, 7% in euros and 19% in other currencies.
-However, 46% of the Company's liabilities are denominated in New Israeli Shekels.
+Approximately % of the Company's revenues in the nine months ended September 30, 2020 were denominated in U.S. dollars, % in euros and % in other currencies.
+However, % of the Company's liabilities were denominated in New Israeli Shekels.
 For example, all of the Company's current employees are domiciled in Israel and paid in New Israeli Shekels.
 Any devaluation of the U.S. dollar compared to the New Israeli Shekel may result in an increase in employee liabilities and other expenses, which may adversely affect the Company's profit and financial performance.
 Exchange rate fluctuations have in the past adversely affected the Company's operating results and cash flows and may adversely affect the Company's results of operations and cash flows and the value of its assets outside the United States in the future.
 A devaluation of local currency in a jurisdiction in which the Company is paid in such currency may require the Company's customers located in such jurisdiction to adjust the amounts paid in local currency for the Company's products and services, which they may be unable or unwilling to make.